ethanrunn/Password-Cracking-on-Metasploitable2/README.md

   ```
 ---

-🧩 Challenges Faced and Solutions
+## 🧩 Challenges Faced and Solutions
 During the execution of this project, I encountered a few key challenges that helped deepen my understanding of real-world troubleshooting in cybersecurity environments:

-Black Screen Issue on Metasploitable2 Boot
+### 1. Black Screen Issue on Metasploitable2 Boot
 Upon starting the Metasploitable2 VM, the screen remained blank.
-This was resolved by switching the VM's graphics settings to use "Accelerate 3D graphics" or rebooting the VM cleanly from VMWare’s interface.
+This was resolved by switching the VM's graphics settings to use "Accelerate 3D graphics" or rebooting the VM cleanly from VMware’s interface.

-SSH Connection Error – No Matching Host Key Type
+### 2. SSH Connection Error – No Matching Host Key Type
 While trying to SSH from Kali to Metasploitable2, an error occurred due to deprecated host key algorithms.
 I resolved it by creating a custom SSH config file that explicitly allowed the older key types ssh-rsa and ssh-dss.

-Permission Denied on Shadow File Copy
+### 3. Permission Denied on Shadow File Copy
 Attempting to SCP the shadow file resulted in a permission error.
 Since elevated permissions are required to access /etc/shadow, I used sudo cp within the VM to copy it to a readable location (/home/msfadmin/) before transferring.

-Wordlist Not Found
+### 4. Wordlist Not Found
 When using John the Ripper with the rockyou.txt wordlist, an error indicated the file was missing.
 I corrected this by extracting the compressed version using:

-bash
-Copy
-Edit
-sudo gzip -d /usr/share/wordlists/rockyou.txt.gz
+`sudo gzip -d /usr/share/wordlists/rockyou.txt.gz`
-Internet Connectivity Issues in Kali VM
-My Kali VM couldn't connect to the internet due to the "Temporary failure in name resolution" error.
-This was fixed by switching the network adapter from Host-Only to NAT, allowing DNS resolution and package installation via apt.

 These obstacles not only tested my patience and problem-solving skills but also reinforced the importance of adaptable troubleshooting in cybersecurity workflows.